Cognigy/Documentation/docs/ai-copilot/getting-started.md

 8. Go to the **Copilot** section and select **Workspace** from the **Copilot Type** list.
 9. From the **Copilot Flow** list, select the previously created AI Copilot Flow.
 10. From the **Copilot Config** list, select **None** to use the default AI Copilot configuration.
 11. _(Optional)_ A transcript tile to display the conversation with the customer can be added by enabling the toggle in the AI Copilot Settings.
+Make sure to add a Transcript Node in your Copilot Grid if you wish to see the transcript.
 12. Click **Save**.

 ## Explore the AI Copilot Workspace